 The bad news is that my boss has come back from holiday and handed in his notice.
 I’m sad he’s going as we get on and he leaves me to get on with my work, but I felt none of the devastation I felt when my previous boss announced she was leaving.
 Oh well, we’ll see what happens there.

 In other news, I’ve just paid for my next trip to Hong Kong, the most I’ve ever paid (over £1.5k just for an economy class flight!), which had to all go onto the credit card so I’ll be on a tighter budget for the next month or so.

-Firstly, how did I get on with my savings?
+So, how did I get on with my savings?

 Shares and Investment Trusts

-No new investments, I just topped up existing ones.
+I just topped up existing investments.